geraintanderson/dwp-cinema-tickets/README.md

 ## Quickstart

+* Clone the repository and navigate to the `cinema-tickets-javascript` directory.
+* Install dependencies using `npm install`
-Pull the code and run the tests using `npm test` to run in watch mode or `npm run test:ci` to run once.
+* Run the tests using `npm test` to run in watch mode or `npm run test:ci` to run once.